ablehobo/anduril2-plus/README.md

 ## 🌟 New Features & Enhancements
 ### 🔠 Morse Code Mode

   * Morse Code Messaging: Flashlight communication just got old-school cool!
-Enter Morse code mode with a 7H (7-click hold) from the main UI.
-You can input custom messages by pressing the button a specific number of times for each letter (e.g., 1 press for A, 2 presses for B, etc.).
+Enter Morse code mode via cycling through the blinkie modes.
+You can input custom messages by entering the 7H menu and pressing the button a specific number of times for each letter (e.g., 1 press for A, 2 presses for B, etc.).
 The flashlight will then playback your message, using light to represent dots and dashes.
   * Custom Files:
       * morse_code.c and morse-code.h: These files handle the core logic for mapping button presses to Morse code, storing the messages, and playing them back at user-defined speeds.
       * morse_mode.c and morse-mode.h: These manage the state transitions and configurations within the Morse code mode, ensuring smooth user interaction.